muxinc/examples/contentful-uploader/README.md

 ![Uploader Appearance](screenshots/contentful-appearance.png)

-Congratulations, now you've got your very own best-in-class video platform! 🤘🏻
+Congratulations, now you've got the upload side of your very own best-in-class video platform! 🤘🏻

 ## Using your new Video field in clients